-Production delays meant that there were readers found there were often large gaps between issues, and just six issues made it onto the shelves over the course of 18 months.
+Production delays meant that there were often large gaps between issues, and just six issues made it onto the shelves over the course of 18 months.
 Titan relaunched the magazine yet again in 1998, in a new format as Manga Max, with new editor Jonathan Clements.
 “I’d been writing and translating for the magazine under Cefn, and sub-editing for Helen during her tenure,” Clements recalls.
 “Both of them, it later turned out, had recommended me on their way out the door, but Titan took their sweet time offering me the job.
 Years later, I got to see the personnel report on my interview, which read: ‘Have reservations about his attitude, but definitely knows his stuff.’
 That will probably be on my tombstone.”
 It was a big step-up in production quality, now an oversized, glossy full-colour title.
 The UK’s anime industry was not at its peak at this time, and MM reacted by having a more international focus.
 Much of the coverage and reviews were now given over to US releases.

 “Titan wanted it to serve the entire English-speaking world, so I was encouraged to run articles on things when they appeared in the US or UK,” says Clements.
 “Unfortunately, this directive came at the end of the period when the UK led the US market in any appreciable way, so it ended up pleasing nobody, with articles about products that many readers stood little chance of affordably (or legally) obtaining.”
 Conversely, for readers outside the UK, lengthy shipping times meant that by the time the magazine had made its way to the US or Australia, the information inside was months out of date.